nv-morpheus/Morpheus/scripts/validation/kafka_testing.md

 ## DFP (Hammah) Validation Pipeline
 ### User123
-For this test we are going to replace to-file stage from the Hammah validation pipeline with the to-kafka stage using a topic named "morpheus-hammah-user123".
-Note: this pipeline requires a custom `UserMessageMeta` class which the from-kafka stage is currently unable to generate, for that reason the `CloudTrailSourceStage` remains in-place.
+For this test we are going to replace the `to-file` stage from the Hammah validation pipeline with the `to-kafka` stage using a topic named "morpheus-hammah-user123".
+Note: this pipeline requires a custom `UserMessageMeta` class which the `from-kafka` stage is currently unable to generate, for that reason the `CloudTrailSourceStage` remains in-place.

 1. From the first Kafka terminal create the `morpheus-hammah-user123` topic, and launch a consumer listening to it:
     ```bash